adityaarakal/split-money/docs/PROJECT_DOCUMENTATION.md

 - All data stored locally (no cloud sync by default)
 - No sensitive data in logs
 - Input validation on all forms
-- SQL injection prevention (Room parameterized queries)
 - XSS prevention (React auto-escaping)
 - HTTPS for PWA deployment
+- IndexedDB security best practices

 ---